makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I think I forgot to say so earlier," Sélène murmured sleepily.
 "Thank you for putting up with your wife."

-Aiden turned enough to give his wife a fond cheekrub.
+Aiden turned enough to give his wife a fond cheek rub.
 "Of course, love.
 Let's get you to bed so you can be all rested for tomorrow."

 -----